 When you approach a potential financier to provide a loan for starting or expanding your business, it's best to be aware of some of the terminology that may be used and what they mean.
 This article provides you with a list of terms related to financing and finance that it would be helpful for you to know.
 While this list isn't the complete financing lexicon, it does point you in the right direction.

 The South African government is well aware of the importance of developing the economy, creating employment and attracting foreign investment.
 To make these goals a reality, there are grants and assistance programmes available from the government and associated organisations that can get your business off the ground and expanding.
-Unlike a loan, a grant is an award of money that is non-repayable.
-While the government is one of the best sources of grants, its selection criteria is strict and paperwork intensive, and the receiving business is obligated to spend the funds in a manner specified by the provider.
+Here is a list of these funding opportunities.

+Owning a successful business is difficult.
 A small business needs business loans to cover cash flow gaps, add to the working capital or to grow the business.
 There are many ways that you can finance an upgrade for your business by applying for a small business loan.
 Knowing how to get finance is important for small business owners.
-Here are a few helpful tips on how you can receive funding for your business.
+Here are a few helpful tips on how you can receive funding to upgrade your small business.

 Marketing is one of the aspects of business that managers and entrepreneurs often struggle with the most.
 From determining the appropriate marketing budget to developing an effective marketing campaign or strategy, this business operation can be a source of a lot of stress.
 Especially when marketing efforts don't have the intended effect.
 This article shows how effective content marketing can grow your business.